PS2U/TechNote/system-design/designing-data-intensive-applications/ch2.md

 Anything that is meaningful to humans may need to change sometime in the future—and if that information is duplicated, all the redundant copies need to be updated.

-In relational databases, it’s normal to refer to rows in other tables by ID, because joins are easy.
+In relational databases, it's normal to refer to rows in other tables by ID, because joins are easy.
 In document databases, joins are not needed for one-to-many tree structures, and support for joins is often weak.

 ## Are Document Databases Repeating History?